“Obamagate” — a winning bet for President Donald Trump or a conspiracy that will allow Joe Biden to go on the attack? While recent

-*This data reflects the popularity of Republican candidates based on data collected from Democratic Primary Voters.
-Data taken from 4/11-5/5.
+* This data reflects the popularity of Republican candidates based on data collected from Republican Primary Voters.
+Percentages represent favorability to win the 2020 Republican nomination.
+Data was taken from 2/20-2/29, 2020.

-Mike Pence is a 60-year-old Republican who is Vice President to the 45th President of the United States, Donald Trump.
-While Pence has not announced a run for the 2020 Presidential seat, in the event that Trump is indicted or impeached before the upcoming election cycle Pence would become the default choice for the Republican nomination.
-There can always be a possibility of a Presidential impeachment trial with any Presidency, as well as, a potential for a Presidential Resignation – therefore, we decided to include Mike Pence as a potential candidate.
+Mike Pence is the current Vice President to the 45th President of the United States, Donald Trump.
+While Pence has not announced a run for the 2020 Presidential seat, in the event that Trump is removed before the upcoming election cycle, Pence would become the default choice for the Republican nomination.
+There is always the possibility of a Presidential impeachment trial with any Presidency, as well as the potential for a Presidential resignation – which is why Mike Pence is getting odds as a potential candidate.

 At this point, we are unsure of Mike Pence’s potential target voter since he has not announced an official run.
 The below voter base for Mike Pence is derived of pure speculation:

-Mike Pence’s odds to win the Republican nomination are second to Donald Trump who has announced his reelection campaign but better than other Republican candidates who have expressed interest in challenging Trump and other Republicans who have been speculated to potentially enter the 2020 race.
+Mike Pence’s odds to win the Republican nomination are second to Donald Trump, but better than other Republican candidates who have expressed interest in challenging Trump.
+Depending on the impeachment trial’s outcome, Pence might earn the Republican nomination as the next best option for Trump loyalists.

-The current betting odds available through bookmakers show strong confidence in Pence as a Republican Presidential candidate to win the overall election but does not have him positioned better than currently running Democratic candidates or Donald Trump.
-If Trump were to be indicted, impeached, or resign, then Pence’s odds would likely get better.
+The current betting odds available through bookmakers show strong confidence in Pence as a Republican Presidential candidate to win the overall election in the event that Trump is unable to run again in 2020.
+Of course, Pence is still not listed ahead of Trump, who is still the President until further notice.
+Pence also sits behind a number of Democratic front runners, proving that even as the Republican nominee, Pence would have a tough road to the presidency.
+If Trump were to be removed or resigns, then Pence’s odds would likely get better.

 Since Mike Pence has not announced his run for the Presidency and thus he does not have any 2020 running policies.
 However, it is possible that if he became the Republican nominee, he would likely support multiple policies of Trump to recapture Trump voters and supporters.